Your numbers have been down for the third quarter in a row. You have to pick up your numbers or I cannot guarantee what the future will look like.”

 Managers need to realize that if they are laser-tracing each of their employee’s work progress, they are micromanaging the team.
 It is essential to steer the team in the right direction and give them a slight nudge once in a while.
 Employees need to feel responsible and unfettered at work.
 And it all starts with - “ I am available for any kind of help you need but I trust you to do the job.” rather than “ Get the job done!”

 Non-judgement is important at work-not judging others when they fail or don’t know something.
-The new recruit whom you lectured for receiving a call during a meeting might have been tangled in a critical issue - his mother could have been sick or his son might have got hurt.
+The recruit whom you lectured for receiving a call during a meeting might have been tangled in a critical issue - his mother could have been sick or his son might have got hurt.
 You never know what another person is struggling with.

 Instead of humiliating the recruit in public, talk to him after the meeting.
 Adapting to a workplace takes time and every manager should respect that.
 As per a leading survey of over 1000 leaders, asking for help was the #1 trust-building behavior.
-Employees should not be resisted by the fear of “getting you ass kicked” or looked down upon as incompetent.
+Employees should not be resisted by the fear of “getting your ass kicked” or looked down upon as incompetent.
 Excellence at work is a marathon, not a sprint.
 As a manager, you could be a graduate from the best business school but your employees might not.
 Practice empathy.
 Give them the benefit of doubt.
 Build.
 Support.
 Guide.

 According to a report, co-workers are the number one aspect of workplaces that drive employees to like their jobs.
-We can all agree that the regular chit-chat, fresh gossip, and never-ending rants about the boss brings people together.
+We can all agree that the regular chit-chat, fresh gossip, and never-ending rants about the boss bring people together.
 Amidst the constant pressure of work, we look forward to light moments like these to get through the day.

 Positive and friendly workplace relationships make empathy much easier as you get to know your co-workers better on a personal level.
 Team building exercises cannot be emphasized enough.
 Take them seriously.